Plan an intelligent SharePoint intranet

 When the prototype has evolved to a point where you want to share it more broadly, you can roll it out to a pilot group, or even to the whole organization.
 User adoption is a critical part of success for a new intranet site.
-We recommend that you use both a top down and bottom up approach to driving site usage:
+To drive site usage, we recommend that you use both a top down and bottom up approach:

-- Empower champions throughout the organization to evangelize the new site on a grass roots level.
+- Empower champions throughout the organization to promote the new site on a grass roots level.

 Other things you can do to drive success include: